Overview

 Jageshwar…….Has not changed in 1000 years……take your time!

 The train reaches Kathgodam at 1155 hours from Delhi, Anand Vihar Terminal.
 Or you may arrive at 0600 hours by overnight trains that come from various destinations.
+Or you can travel by road from Delhi to Sattal.

 About Ghorakhal Temple: This temple is dedicated to Golu Devta.
 The word Ghorakhal means "a pond for water to horses".
 Devotees come here in multitude and make wishes which once get fulfilled then, devotees offer bells here as their gratitude.
 Thus one can see here thousands of bells hanging in the temple premises.
 Golu Devta are said to be the "God of Justice".